This article was scientifically fact-checked by Human Sexuality expert Dr. Laurie Mintz.

 3.Fingering, G-Spot Stimulation & A-Spot Stimulation

-Methods for stimulating these areas can vary; some enjoy consistent pressure, while others enjoy the ‘in and out’ that simulates sex.
-Any of our G-spot stimulators can ably stimulate these areas, though if you are looking for the dual stimulation of a rabbit, the SORAYA is much better for deeper stimulation, while the INA Wave provides a fulfilling, G-spot targeted sensation.
+Methods for stimulating these internal areas can vary. .
+Any of our G-spot stimulators can ably stimulate these internal areas, though if you are looking for to combine clitoral and vaginal stimulation, try the SORAYA or INA Wave.

 Just because the you don’t have a prostate doesn’t mean you can’t enjoy anal stimulation in the same way.